-As of December 31, 2021, the present value of the refundable deposits amounted to 9.25 million (nil in 2022).
-Interest expense arising from the accretion of these deposits amounted to P0.15 million, P0.31 million, and P0.71 million in 2022, 2021 and 2020, respectively.
+Interest expense arising from the accretion of refundable deposits amounted to P0.15 million, and P0.31 million in 2022 and 2021, respectively (nil in 2023).

 Advance rent pertains to payments from the lessees for the rental of the Company's properties to be applied in the next period.